In 2001, the College of Liberal Arts and Sciences initiated the Collegiate Fellows designation.

 Elias Shiu

-Department of Statistics & Actuarial Science
+Statistics and Actuarial Science

 Elias Shiu is a professor and director of undergraduate studies in the Department of Statistics and Actuarial Science.
 His research interest includes actuarial science and mathematical finance.
 He is also an honorary editor of the journal Insurance: Mathematics and Economics and was a co-editor of the North American Actuarial Journal.
 In 2017 the University of Lausanne, Switzerland, awarded him an honorary doctorate in actuarial science.